javitolin/CodeOwners/Readme.md

 ## CODEOWNER file
 * Very much like GitHub's CODEOWNER file
-* Should be placed in the root of your repo, file name: CODEOWNERS
+* Should be placed in the root of your repo, file name: CODEOWNERS (can be changed in the settings 'codeowners_filename')
 * You can use "#" for comments
 * Order of the items is important, last one wins
 * Use "*" followed by usernames for "default owners"